zaidajani/elements-api/README.md

 # Elements-api

-The api service for the element app
+The API service for the element app

 To fire up server side API, navigate to the API folder using `cd api`, and then run `npm run dev`, and dont forget to start your MongoDb server.